pentestpartners/mykali/README.md

                         update command assumes the run command has been completed successfully at least once.
-  -c, --config          display the current configuration file -d DIRECTORY, --directory DIRECTORY
+  -c, --config          display the current configuration file -m, --make            makes a new config.json file based off the current
+                        system
+  -d DIRECTORY, --directory DIRECTORY
-                        specify the directory containing the config.json.
+                        specify the directory containing the config.json file and config_files directory.

 ```